danielcrimp/embeddings-exploration/README.md

 This provides some evidence that at least this model has the semantic precision required to make retrievals of the sort we expect from a traditional database - at least in a very simple example with countries and capitals.

-I should note that we've made a bold assumption here that we can determine a universal relation vector for countries and capitals based on a simple average.
-In reality the relation would vary based on the input vector - in 300 dimensions the odds of the translation being consistent are minute.
-In short: the similarity search we used to jump to the nearest word is doing a lot of work here.
+I should note that we've made a bold assumption here that we can determine a single universal relation vector (a linear operation) for countries and capitals based on a simple average.
+In reality the relation vector would vary for each instance of a Country.
+In short, the similarity searches we do to jump to the nearest word (the red arrows in the above diagram) are doing a lot of work here.

-The incorrect guesses are my favourite - many guesses seem to point toward the most populous city in the country.
+Many incorrect guesses seem to point toward the most populous city in the country which could be due to over-representation in the training set.
 Anecdotally, I know a lot of humans mistake Auckland and Sydney for capitals.
-Interestingly, in one case - Peru - the model selects instead the capital of its neighbour, Ecuador.

-There are also some cases of simple differences between the spelling of the input data and model vocabulary.

 ### Experiment 2: Generalised fact retrieval from Embedding Space

-In Experiment 1, we showed evidence that facts can be somewhat reliably extracted from embedding space by calculating a relation vector from known relationships and applying it to word vectors from the same semantic category.
+In Experiment 1, we showed evidence that by processing the word embeddings relating a class of terms to another class of terms, we can somewhat reliably explore the semantic space around other words in the first class to find their counterparts in the second class.

 In this experiment, I'd like to try and generalise the method in Experiment 1.
 Rather than primitively bashing together a relation vector by averaging the vector from multiple known class-to-class examples, can we use more traditional data science techniques to bundle facts of similar meaning together?